A campaign to educate all world travelers about Mefloquine neurotoxicity.

 - The placement and access to knowledgable health care supports

-- The urgent outreach of Canadian Veterans who have been previously issued mefloquine
+- The urgent outreach to Canadian Veterans who have been previously issued mefloquine